- A compressed workweek generally means working four days instead of five.

 However, a compressed workweek isn’t a great fit for everyone.
 To succeed with this schedule, you’ll need to start with a little soul-searching, follow up with a persuasive proposal to your boss, and then work like you’ve never worked before – a combination of working smarter and working harder.

 Working four 10-hour days each week, resulting in an extra day off, is the most common approach.
 (This is known as a “4×10 schedule.”)
 Determining whether it can work for you is partly about your job role, partly about who you are and your lifestyle.

-For starters, how do you plan to use the extra day off?
+For starters, how do you plan to use the additional day off?
 For my colleague Lisa, a member of the finance team at Atlassian, the answer was easy: “More time with my kids before they started kindergarten.
 But now that they’re in school, it’s a day for ‘life admin tasks’ so I can fully enjoy Saturday and Sunday.”
 Or maybe your goal is to create space for travel, a passion project, or that side-hustle you’ve been pondering.
 That’s a good sign.
 Without a strong sense of purpose, it may be hard to muster the stamina required for working 10-hour days week in, week out.

 Your job role matters, too.
-Customer service and similar queue-based roles can be tricky (though not impossible) to re-shape around a compressed schedule because service level agreements assume consistent staffing levels throughout the week.
-Similarly, a director or VP who touches practically every project in flight may find it difficult to shift to a 4-day week without becoming a bottleneck for the entire organization.
+Customer service and similar queue-based roles can be tricky (though not impossible) to re-shape around a compressed work schedule because service level agreements assume consistent staffing levels throughout the week.
+Similarly, a director or VP who touches practically every project in flight may find it difficult to shift to a four-day week without becoming a bottleneck for the entire organization.